 Although preventative measures are taken in schools and communities, teenagers and young adults are still abusing drugs and drinking alcohol at an early age.
 The recent rise in adolescent alcohol and drug abuse has forced the issue back into the limelight as authorities realize that the problem has not diminished over the years.

-Substances on the Rise
+Drug Abuse on the Rise

-Surveys related to drug and alcohol abuse among young adults has shown results that are surprising.
+Surveys related to drug and alcohol abuse among young adults have shown results that are surprising.
 After years of seeing a gradual downward trend or a stalled rate of substance abuse, adolescents are starting to abuse drugs more.
 The rising trend in substance abuse has not impacted every type of drug, but it is impacting certain substances.

 Adolescents are more likely to abuse the following drugs more than any others: